 👉 Maximum heart rate = 180 – Your age

-That is, if you have a device to track your heart rate, you must stay in a lower range than the result of the formula if you are not an athlete.
+If you have a device to track your heart rate, you must stay in a lower range than the result of the formula if you are not an athlete.

 In being an athlete, this formula can leave you at an intensity that is too low for your level because you have a better administration of oxygen during the activity.